 Series A in 1999

-CapitalThinking is a mortgage financial services company based in New York, founded in 1999.
-It specializes in providing fixed and flexible payment solutions to its customers through an online platform that facilitates applications and quotations.
-In addition to mortgage services, CapitalThinking offers application software tailored for the financial services industry, which includes compliance and risk management features designed for enterprise-wide credit and operational risk management.
-The company was acquired by CapitalStream in January 2004, further expanding its capabilities in the financial sector.
+CapitalThinking is a New York-based mortgage financial services company founded in 1999.
+It specializes in providing fixed and flexible payment solutions to its clients through an online platform that facilitates applications and quotations.
+In addition to its mortgage services, CapitalThinking develops application software tailored for the financial services industry, focusing on compliance and risk management.
+This software offers comprehensive features for enterprise-wide, customer-centric, process-integrated credit and operational risk management.
+The company was acquired by CapitalStream in January 2004, further enhancing its capabilities in the financial sector.